-Stripped screws and loose screws can be a major headache whenever they happen.
+Stripped screws and loose screws can be a major headache.
 Honestly, it could be one of the most frustrating things that can happen when you are in the middle of a project.
-Whether you are trying to take something a part, or put something together, once you strip a screw most people don’t know how to fix it.
-So before you waste a lot of time and some of your sanity, here are some tips to help you avoid stripping a screw and how to deal with it if it happens.
+Whether you are trying to take something apart or put something together, once you strip a screw it begins to feel hopeless.
+Before you waste a lot of time and some of your sanity, here are some tips to help you avoid stripping a screw and how to deal with it if it happens.

-So you come across a stripped screw… so how do you remove it?
+So you come across a stripped screw . . . how do you remove it?
 They now make special drill bits that you can use to remove a stripped screw, but that is just one more tool that you have to keep in your tool box (plus it costs more money).
 While I am sure there are several other ways to effectively remove a stripped screw, here are the two easiest that I have found and would always recommend before going out and spending money on a new drill bit.

-2) Screwdriver and rubber band– a really simple way to get remove a stripped screw is to use an every day household item… a rubber band.
+A really simple way to remove a stripped screw is to use an everyday household item . . . a rubber band.
 By laying a rubber band over the stripped screw and inserting the screw driver into the rubber band, it helps fill the void in the screw and give the screw driver something to grip onto.
-Apply a lot of downware force, and you should have that screw removed in no time.
+Apply a lot of downward force, and you should have that screw removed in no time.
 I have found that this technique works very well with exposed screws, but is harder to do on screws that have been painted over or rusted.
 Either way, this is a very simple and inexpensive way of getting that stripped screw to come out.

 In some cases a screw may end up becoming too loose as opposed to being stripped.
 This will happen more often with materials like particle board, fiberboard, and mdf, but can also happen with solid woods as well.
 Once a screw becomes too loose or the hole becomes too big, you lose the ability to tighten the screw.
 Luckily there is an easy fix for that.